mobxjs/mobx-state-tree/docs/concepts/async-actions.md

 ## TypeScript tip

-Note that, since MST v3.9, TypeScript correctly infers `flow` arguments and usually infers correctly `flow` return types, but one exception to this case is when a `Promise` is returned as final value.
+Note that, since MST v3.9, TypeScript correctly infers `flow` arguments and usually infers correctly `flow` return types, but one exception to this case is when a `Promise` is returned as the final value.
 In this case (and only in this case) this construct needs to be used:

 ```ts
 return castFlowReturn(somePromise)